-Introduction to Iot in Projects
+Introduction to Iot Projects

-Many countries including the EU, China, and the USA are undertaking various IoT projects to further develop the economy of their country.
-Europe has established ERC an organization for the development of IoT and is currently funding more than 50 projects.
+Many countries, including the EU, China, and the USA, are undertaking various IoT projects to further develop the economy of their country.
+Europe has established ERC, an organization for the development of IoT and is currently funding more than 50 projects.
 United Nation’s Department of Network and Information Technology provides the base for research in IoT technology which is completely managed by the National Science Foundation.
 Most of the projects are targeted to improve the living and health conditions of the public.

 Now let us see a few of the IoT big-time IoT projects undertaken by the governments and public sector around the world.

 Today’s society is progressing towards the age of technology, and people are coming across many electronic devices such as mobiles, tablets, smartwatches, and various other forms of electronics in day to day life, also referred to as the Internet of things.
 By the end of this decade, more than 40 billion devices are predicted to be deployed in our surroundings.
 The data generated by these devices will be uploaded to the internet periodically, which can be further used for automation and decision-making purposes.
 Multiple companies around the globe are considering IoT for enhancing the experience in the form of customer satisfaction and wellbeing of the employees; fine-grained services in health, wellbeing, fitness, transport, logistics, environment and manufacturing are a few of the areas IoT can enhance the human experience.

 Patients now wear digital sensors embedded band across their wrist so the doctor can monitor their wellbeing and remotely monitor the patient’s condition.
 The sensors embedded within the band helps collect data such as heart rate and liquid intake.
 Physicians and doctors have access to various tools to improve a patient’s quality of life.